-Purple Worm: AC 6; MV 9"; HD 15; hp 88; #AT 1; Dmg 2d12 + swallow if attack roll exceeds number needed by 4 or better, roll of 20 always means swallow; AL N; Size L (60' long); XP 6,700

-There are a few items of treasure that have been excreted by the worm and now lie scattered throughout the passageway.
+Purple Worm: AC 6; MV 9"; HD 15; hp 88; #AT 1; Dmg 2d12 + swallow if attack roll exceeds number needed by 4 or better, roll of 20 always means swallow; AL N; Size L (60' long); XP 6,700 and now lie scattered throughout the passageway.
 Allow whichever character is leading the party to check every round to see if something is discovered.
 A roll of 5 or 6 on 1d6 means that one of the items from the list is discovered.
 No item can be discovered more than once, and if the characters walk the full circumference of the tunnel they will find all of the items.
 (You can stop checking randomly if they have killed the worm and declared or displayed an intent to walk the full circle).